hl7au/au-fhir-base/summary-text/output/au-prescription-summary.md

 1. zero or more <span style='color:green'>dosageInstruction</span>
 1. at most one <span style='color:green'>dispenseRequest</span> Requested dispensing
 1. at most one <span style='color:green'>substitution</span> Brand substitution details
-1. at most one <span style='color:green'>priorPrescription</span> as A prescription that is being replaced
+1. at most one <span style='color:green'>priorPrescription</span> A prescription that is being replaced (au-prescription)